Digital-Media/hgb-phpdev/README.md

 # hgb-phpdev

+**Warning: This project is discontinued and has been superseded by [fhooe-webdev](https://github.com/Digital-Media/fhooe-webdev).
+This repository is kept solely for archiving purposes.**

 Repo to provide a Vagrantfile for a web development environment for excercises in web lessons

 Visit us at https://www.fh-ooe.at/en/hagenberg-campus/